Press Releases | Federal Investment

-May 01, 2025 | Andy Barnes
+Updated July 9, 2025 | Andy Barnes

-This spring, the Clean Energy Business Network (CEBN) brought 31 small business leaders from across the country into meetings with 50 congressional offices.
-This congressional engagement served to elevate the voices of these entrepreneurs to ensure federal policy supports the continued growth of America’s clean energy economy.
+This spring, the Clean Energy Business Network (CEBN) brought 49 small business leaders from across the country into 75 meetings with congressional offices to discuss the need to protect energy tax incentives and federal investments in energy innovation and modernization.
+These meetings were part of our broader effort to engage often unheard small business voices in the federal policy conversation and ensure federal policy supports the continued growth of America’s energy economy.

-CEBN’s spring advocacy push brought together a powerful cross-section of the clean energy workforce—entrepreneurs, engineers, sustainability professionals, and cleantech manufacturers.
+CEBN’s advocacy push brought together a powerful cross-section of the clean energy workforce—entrepreneurs, engineers, sustainability professionals, and cleantech manufacturers.
 These business leaders took time away from their operations to meet directly with lawmakers and staff to share how federal policies affect their ability to invest, hire, and innovate in their communities.

 Several entrepreneurs shared stories of how energy tax credits enabled them to expand their operations, secure new contracts, and pass savings on to customers.
 But current uncertainty about the availability of credits is halting the progress of some new projects midstream.